Bulletin no.10 – February 2014

 MEETINGS AND CONFERENCES

 International meeting on religious fundamentalisms

-In December, Sheherezade will be engaging in an international strategy meeting on women’s rights and gender justice in the face of religious fundamentalisms, organised by AWID, Católicas por el derecho a decidir, Musawah, and Global Rights Watch.
-The aim of the meeting is to create a space to share diverse experiences and insights, inspire creative and effective strategies, discuss plans of action and formulate political actions to advance our collective advocacy on this issue.
+In December, Advocacy and Communications Manager Sheherezade Kara, engaged in an international strategy meeting on women’s rights and gender justice in the face of religious fundamentalisms, organised by AWID, Católicas por el derecho a decidir, Musawah, and Global Rights Watch.
+The aim of the meeting was to create a space to share diverse experiences and insights, inspire creative and effective strategies, discuss plans of action and formulate political actions to advance our collective advocacy on this issue.